barbatus/typescript/README.md

 ````
 ## ES6

-From Meteor 1.4 and on, it's possible to use ES6 on the server.
+From Meteor 1.4 and on it's possible to use ES6 on the server.

 If you want to compile into ES6 on the server, put a `tsconfig.json` into the server folder:
 ```json